chillerlan/php-qrcode/docs/Appendix/Performance-considerations.md

 # Performance considerations

-Generating a QR Code is not a trivial task - it is a combination of countless complex mathematical operations.
+Generating a QR Code is not a trivial task - it is a combination of countless complex mathematical operations on top of rendering the output.

 This library seeks not to be the fastest QR Code generator, but instead to provide flexibility and user friendlyness, which in turn comes with a slight performance cost.